-These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
+These media sources are moderate to strongly biased toward liberal causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-- Overall, we rate Haaretz Left biased based on story selection and editorial positions that strongly favor the Left and High for factual reporting due to a clean fact check record.
+- Overall, we rate Haaretz Left biased based on story selection and editorial positions that strongly favor the Left and High for factual reporting due to a clean fact-check record.

 Factual Reporting: HIGH

-World Press Freedom Rank: Israel 88/180
+Press Freedom Rank: MODERATE FREEDOM

 Haaretz is an Israeli daily newspaper with Hebrew and English editions based in Tel Aviv and is Israel’s oldest daily newspaper.
 In North America, it comes out as a weekly newspaper.

 Haaretz was launched in British Palestine by the British army, in 1918, and in 1919, they were bought by the Zionist leader and philanthropist Yitzhak Leib Goldberg.
 Haaretz was initially named Hadashot Me’Haaretz (“News of the Land”); later, the name became Haaretz (“The Land”).